Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 5. **What does a Break-Even Analysis in the Financial Plan show?**
    a) How much funding is needed
    b) When revenue equals expenses
-   c) The target market’s demographics
+   c) The target market's demographics
-   d) The business’s mission statement
+   d) The business's mission statement
-6. **What does the “Specific” aspect of a SMART goal mean?**
+6. **What does the "Specific" aspect of a SMART goal mean?**
    a) Goals should be vague to allow flexibility
    b) Goals should clearly define what, who, where, and why
    c) Goals should focus only on financial outcomes